aland1013/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+First, declare a class that extends React.Component.
+Add a class constructor with a props parameter that calls super(props) and assigns the initial this.state.
+Then add a render method that returns some jsx.

 2. Describe the different phases of the component lifecycle.

+There are three phases in the component lifecycle.
+The first is the birth/mounting phase.
+It is the phase when the render method is invoked and componentDidMount gets called.
+The second phase is the growth/updating phase.
+In this phase component data is updated.
+The last phase is the death/unmounting phase.
+During this phase the component is removed from the screen.

 3. Demonstrate an understanding of class component lifecycle methods.

+The class component lifecycle methods are componentDidMount(), componentDidUpdate() and componentWillUnmount(). componentDidMount() runs after the component re-renders when state or props change. componentWillUnmount() is called when the component is about to be removed from the DOM.

 4. Define stateful logic.

+Stateful logic is logic that is built into a component.
+It can be a function that handles a click event or a function that sets or toggles state, or a function that formats data before gets displayed.

 5. Describe how to test a React component with React Testing Library.

+The react testing library provides functions that let you write tests the resemble the way your software is used.
+The utilities allow you to query the DOM in the same way a user would, finding form elements by their label text and links and buttons from their text.
+The goal of react testing library is to allow you to have more confidence that your application will work when a real user uses it.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.